q60/q60.github.io/content/3x3x4/index.md

 ## **{{accent(text="The first layer")}}**

-1. Move target edge to the top replace it with correct edge, undo.
+1. Move target edge to the top, replace it with correct edge, undo.
 2. Solve corners using **R U R' U'**. <ins>Don't rotate the cube, just the first layer, or you gonna ruin solved stuff</ins>.